sapienzaapps/galileo-terremoti/README.md

 * **DEBUG_SERVER** : if nonempty, device will use testing APIs
 * **NOWATCHDOG** : if nonempty, watchdog will be disabled
 * **REMOTEHOST** : if nonempty, enables `upload` target (Galileo only)

-## First time compilation with Arduino Galileo toolchain

-On first time you need to use Arduino Galileo IDE to "relocate" (eg. setting up some paths).
-To do so, please open Arduino IDE, select "Arduino Galileo" board from menu and click on "verify/compile" (tick icon).

-# How to build Arduino Galileo SD Image (Linux-only)

-Just use `./genimage.sh build/path-to-sketch-depending-on-vendor/sketch.elf`

-Files will be placed on `build/image-full-galileo/` (copy contents to an empty FAT32-formatted SD Card).

 # How to add a new platform